-- For online activity: Art supply kit delivered to each participant before the session to include base map, colored pencils or markers, a black ink pen and a self-addressed, stamped envelope for returning the map.
-Facilitator will need a base tree template as shown on page 97, or something similar, and the right tools for creating the tree while screen sharing. - For in-person activity: Base map, colored pencils or markers for participants and facilitator, enlarged, customized tree template on wall.
+- For online activity: Art supply kit delivered to each participant before the session to include base map, colored pencils or markers, a black ink pen, a participant activity summary as on p.
+108 (if you are using) and a selfaddressed, stamped envelope for returning the map.
+Facilitator will need a base tree template as shown on p.
+105, or something similar, and the right tools for creating the tree while screen sharing. - For in-person activity: Base map, colored pencils or markers for participants and facilitator, enlarged, customized tree template on wall.
 Recording equipment.
+(If you feel the participant instruction summary would be helpful, you can just send that document in advance of your session.)